raymondleeuofc/Lab4_RaymondLee/README.md

-# ENGO551/651 - Lab 3 Assignment
+# ENGO551/651 - Lab 4 Assignment
-The objective of this lab was to gain experience with Leaflet.js and GeoJSON as well as learning to build a geoweb app through combining two APIs.
+The objective of this lab was to gain experience with Mapbox Vector Tiles and Mapbox Studio, design a visually appealing map layer, and integrate a vector tileset to an existing GeoWeb application (Lab 3).

 ## Important Folders and Files
 - static : contains the style sheets